brahmcapoor/CS106-teaching-materials/CS106A/ContActivist/README.md

 * `ContActivistServerSoln.java`: solution code for the server (to be posted after I teach section)
 * `CongressMemberSolution.java` solution code for the Congress Member class (to be posted after I teach section)

 The `webpage` directory has resources for a web client to show students for fun.
-At this point, I can't think of anything else that might be important but this document will be uploaded as necessary.
+At this point, I can't think of anything else that might be important but this document will be updated as necessary.

 ## How to use the web demo